 Last semester, I taught a course in Modern World Literature.
 Designing my curriculum around four novels by women of color, I was frustrated to find that although these are celebrated works of literature, teaching resources for them were less readily available than I would have expected.
-I decided to publish the reading questions and assignments prompts I developed to serve as a resource for other instructors.Continue reading
+I decided to publish the reading questions and assignment prompts I developed to serve as a resource for other instructors.Continue reading

 The following is an assignment that I’ve used as a final project in my graduate-level Intro to Literary Criticism courses.
 I think it could be a useful template for upper-division undergraduates as well, since it not only prepares students for later teaching experiences, but also provides a new angle for students to research and explore a topic.